jjhhll/thesis/readme.md

-hello , this is the what we can colected for thesis
+Hello , this is the sentiment analysis theses we can collect for you